MI Achievement Scholarship

 Can transfer students use the Michigan Achievement Scholarship?

-However, if you are a 2023 graduate of a Michigan high school you could start using your Michigan Achievement Scholarship at a community or tribal college.
-Then you may be eligible to receive the Michigan Achievement Scholarship for the remainder of up to five consecutive years total, by starting with no more than three years at an eligible Michigan community college or tribal college and transferring to an eligible Michigan public university to complete your degree.
-If you transfer to Central Michigan University midway through a qualifying year, you could potentially receive up to the maximum amount of $5,500 - our office will do the math for you!
+If you are a 2023 graduate of a Michigan high school or after, you could start using your Michigan Achievement Scholarship at a community or tribal college.
+Then, you may be eligible to receive the Michigan Achievement Scholarship for the remainder of up to five consecutive years total, by starting with no more than three years at an eligible Michigan community college or tribal college and transferring to an eligible Michigan public university to complete your degree.
+If you transfer to Central Michigan University midway through a qualifying year, we will evaluate your eligibility!